 Marketing

-The degree is open to students from all undergraduate majors and all levels of work experience.
+The MS-Marketing degree is open to students from all undergraduate majors and all levels of work experience.

-The MS in Marketing can be completed online or in a hybrid campus format.
+The program may be completed online or in a hybrid campus format.
 You may enroll on a full- or part-time basis during the fall and winter semesters, depending on your choice of electives, and some courses are often available during the summer.
-The program often can be completed within 10-12 months of full-time study.
+The program can often be completed within 10-12 months of full-time study.

 Admission is rolling, and you may begin the program in September or January.
 May admission is also usually possible for part-time students.